 - Footwear (crocs, flip flops)

-For bedding, you need to take a sleeping bag liner and a lightweight sleeping bag (a 1 season bag is fine).
-Sleeping bag liners are mandatory in all huts, but some huts are still providing duvets and others require you to take your own sleeping bag – your guide will tell you what you need to take to each hut.
+For bedding, you need to take a sleeping bag liner.
+Sleeping bag liners are mandatory in all huts, with duvets and pillows still provided.
+The odd Italian hut require you to take your own sleeping bag (eg the Torino Hut) – we will tell you if this is needed and also have a few spares.

 At the moment we need to adopt a flexible approach to mountain objectives, so be prepared to adjust itineraries in order to avoid problems such as over crowding – eg avoiding popular routes or huts/cable cars at popular times, reduce time spent on summits etc.